nginxinc/nginx-gateway-fabric/site/content/installation/usage-reporting.md

 - Feature: NGINX Plus Usage
 - Access: CRUD

 1. Create a user account following the steps in the [Create New Users](https://docs.nginx.com/nginx-management-suite/admin-guides/authentication/basic-authentication/#create-users) section of the NGINX Instance Manager documentation.
 In step 6, assign the user to the role created above.
-Note that currently only "Basic Auth" authentication is supported for usage reporting purposes.
+Note that currently only "Basic Auth" authentication is supported for Usage Reporting purposes.

 ## Enabling Usage Reporting in NGINX Gateway Fabric